Nigerian police ranks, symbols, duties and salaries (updated)

 The Chief Superintendent of Police

-The Chief Superintendent of Police (CSP) heads a department of the NPF at state.
+The Chief Superintendent of Police (CSP) heads a state NPF department.
 The symbol for an officer in this rank is a star and the Nigerian coat of arms.

 The Superintendent of Police

-This is the officer directly under the Chief Superintendent and carries out administrative assistance tasks for the CSP.
+This officer is directly under the Chief Superintendent and carries out administrative assistance tasks for the CSP.
 The symbol for this rank is the Nigerian coat of arms.

 Read also